CBCF President and CEO Issues Statement on Multiculturalism Among Sister OrganizationsJul 30, 2018

 July 30, 2018

-WASHINGTON—A. Shuanise Washington, president and CEO of the Congressional Black Caucus Foundation (CBCF), Inc., released the following statement on the significance of women from diverse backgrounds concurrently serving at the helm of the Asian Pacific American Institute for International Studies (APAICS), the CBCF and the Congressional Hispanic Caucus Institute (CHCI).
+WASHINGTON—A. Shuanise Washington, president and CEO of the Congressional Black Caucus Foundation (CBCF), Inc., released the following statement on the significance of women from diverse backgrounds concurrently serving at the helm of the Asian Pacific American Institute for Congressional Studies (APAICS), the CBCF and the Congressional Hispanic Caucus Institute (CHCI).

 “It is a true honor to serve alongside CHCI President Domenika Lynch and APAICS’ new President Madalene Mielke.
 For the first time in our organizations’ history, three women of color are leading these organizations dedicated to expanding opportunities for our nation’s future — young people.